pikelcw/A_star/readme.md

 This project needs numpy and matplotlib.

 ### Creating your own maze
-You can add your own map to *data* folder.
+You can add your own map, in csv format, to *data* folder.
 - 1 for wall
 - 0 for walkable space
 - 2 for start point